 Around the world there are pregnant women being celebrated and blessed to ensure a happy and safe entrance into motherhood.
 In Tamil Nadu, India this ceremony is called Valaikappu.
-The valaikappu is typically hosted by the woman’s parents in either her 9th or 11th month of pregnancy (though I have heard 5th or 7th is good too).
+The valaikappu is typically hosted by the woman’s parents in either her 9th or 7th month of pregnancy.
 However, my parents are Americans and don’t have the faintest idea about these things (and live in another state), and our friend Swathi was determined to see us properly blessed before she flew back to India and asked to host this ceremony for us–she is too sweet!

 The date picked was the date of our first wedding anniversary.
 My husband and I felt there was no better way to celebrate our first anniversary than to be celebrating the upcoming birth of our first child.

 While the event itself is generally non-religious, and is celebrated by Hindu, Muslim, and Christian woman across Tamil Nadu, ours incorporated a Hindu puja.

 My friend told me I should wear my wedding saree for the valaikappu if I could.
 I did have my wedding saree from our Indian wedding ceremony but…oh my… ladies, can you imagine squeezing your pregnant hineys back into your wedding dress??
 If I gained or lost a lb before the US ceremony then I had to get that gown professionally altered.
 Fit into it during my pregnancy?
 Ha!

 “I’m so glad we have this beautiful tradition.”